 Retail spending dips as holiday sales bite into inflation

-U.S. shoppers pulled back on spending in November compared to the previous month, in the biggest dip in almost a year.
+U.S. shoppers pulled back on spending in November compared to October, in the biggest dip in almost a year.
 And for once, lower prices and sales seem to be part of the story.

 Retail spending declined 0.6% last month as holiday shopping kicked into gear, according to the latest report from the U.S. Commerce Department.
 In October, retail sales had increased 1.3%.